Compassion: Empathy in the Face of Chronic Pain

-“A Course on Compassion” was attended by medical and non-medical professionals as well as many patients.
+“A Course on Compassion” was held in 2011 and was attended by medical and non-medical professionals as well as many patients.
 The intent of the course was to increase an awareness of the importance of compassion in your care as well as to provide some tools to deal with the interferences to connecting with one’s own empathy.

-Lecture #8 by Dr. Howard Schubiner outlines the Neurophysiologic Disorder (NPD), which he calls Mind Body Syndrome (MBS).
+Dr. Howard Schubiner was one of the keynote speakers and outlined the Neurophysiologic Disorder (NPD), which he calls Mind Body Syndrome (MBS).
 It is an important diagnosis for you to consider as there is a high probability that at some of your symptoms are arising from this disorder.

 Compassion requires awareness but cannot exist in the same room as anger.
 Anger must be effectively processed and compassion nurtured.